diysynth/EURORACK-MODULES/README.md

 # EURORACK-MODULES

-Gerber files and schematics of various EURORACK MODULES.
+Gerber files and schematics of various modules.
 For more information visit www.modwiggler.com/forum/viewtopic.php?t=262747

 # List of Modules (so far)
 - **3340 VCO** (4HP)